Top Resource Stocks

 Indeed, copper had a breakout year in 2021, reaching an all-time high above US$10,700 per metric ton on the back of higher demand expectations.
 In 2022, the red metal repeated that performance to reach another record-high of US$11,067 per metric ton on expectations that electric vehicle and renewable energy applications will translate into higher demand.

 Russia's war in Ukraine has had an impact on both demand and supply, as both energy prices and inflation have been on the rise.
 Russia is one of the top copper-producing countries.
 “This had the twin effect of slowing both demand and supply growth, which helped to keep the copper market relatively tight,” Dan Smith, head of research at Amalgamated Metal Trading, told the Investing News Network at the end of 2022.
 “We have seen some big swings in prices this year, but with so much uncertainty about the war in Ukraine and the potential for a ban on Russian metal, this was to be expected.”

 As with any metal, supply shortages can lead to jumps in price, assuming demand remains intact or rises.
 The balancing act of supply and demand is fickle, and investors who are curious about copper may want to get involved sooner rather than later.

-Copper futures contracts give investors a chance to take part in the market in a lower-risk fashion; according to InvestingAnswers, “(Futures) allow buyers and sellers to ‘lock in’ the price at which they buy or sell an asset in the future.”
+In the case of a copper ETF, investors are able to access the copper market indirectly by looking at funds focused on copper or copper-mining companies.
+Meanwhile, copper futures contracts give investors a chance to take part in the market in a lower-risk fashion — according to InvestingAnswers, “(Futures) allow buyers and sellers to ‘lock in’ the price at which they buy or sell an asset in the future.”
 This creates a bit of a safety net effect for those in the market.

 Don’t forget to follow us @INN_Resource for real-time news updates!